 ABOUT US: The World Muslim Congress is a think tank established in Dallas in 2001

-1 and continues its research work.
+The thinktank continues its research work.
 Since then we have debated on a majority of Muslim issues among 1800 members from across the world representing ordinary Muslims, scholars, Imams and a few members of different faiths.
 Nearly 2400 articles have been written and posted here on this site and several more at its accompanying sites listed below.

 Unlike most Muslim organizations, we believe in Public Islam, that is we do not act like a private club and set the rules as to who is a Muslim and who is not and pass judgments about others.